SimonGomezUniv/doc/td2_NODE.md

 - return the word on the /word endpoint

 TIPS :
-generate sead based on time
+- generate sead based on time
-use modulo to get the word
+- use modulo to get the word
-test in browser
+- test in browser

 ## First Page

+1. setup a static folder (using express static middleware)
+2. create a HTML page served by the static server
-1 create a form with an input
+3. create a form with an input https://www.w3schools.com/html/html_forms.asp
-2 on form submit, check if word match and return the result
+4. on form submit, check if word match and return the result and implement a simple motus algorythm :
+- if letter is part of the word and at the right place : background color : green
+- if letter is part of the word but not a the correct place : bacground color : orange
+- else if letter is not part of the word, no specific background color

 TIPS :
 - word.split() method can split a word into an array of characters